nais/euthanaisa/README.md

 # euthanaisa

-Euthanaisa is a Kubernetes utility that loops through all defined resources in the cluster looking for the annotation `euthanaisa.nais.io/kill-after: <timestamp>`.

-If it finds this annotation, and the timestamp is valid and earlier than `time.Now()`, it deletes the resource.

-If the resource has an owner reference to a `nais.io/Application`, it will delete the owner resource instead.

-On completion, it pushes metrics to Prometheus Pushgateway, prefixed with `euthanaisa`.

-## euthanaisa.nais.io/kill-after Annotation

-Euthanaisa uses the annotation `euthanaisa.nais.io/kill-after` to determine when a Kubernetes resource should be deleted.

-This annotation contains a timestamp in RFC3339 format (e.g. 2025-03-10T14:30:00Z) that represents the exact point in time when the resource is allowed to be removed.

-For resources created from a value, the TTL is first parsed as a Go time.Duration (e.g. "1h", " 30m", "24h").
-Euthanaisa then computes the kill time like this:

-kill-after = current time + TTL

-The result is stored as a timestamp, for example:

-euthanaisa.nais.io/kill-after: "2025-03-10T14:30:00Z"
+Euthanaisa is a Kubernetes utility that scans labeled resources and deletes those whose euthanaisa.nais.io/kill-after timestamp has passed.
+The timestamp is an RFC3339 value, either set directly or derived from a TTL parsed as a Go time.Duration.

-During its cleanup loop, Euthanaisa reads this annotation and deletes the resource once the timestamp is in the past.
-If the resource has an owner reference, the owner will be deleted instead.
+If the resource has an owner reference, Euthanaisa deletes the referenced owner resource instead.

-## Label-Based Resource Filtering

-Euthanaisa only processes resources that explicitly opt-in.
-To enable cleanup for a resource, add the following label: `euthanaisa.nais.io/enabled=true`

-Only resources with this label and a valid `euthanaisa.nais.io/kill-after` timestamp will be evaluated for deletion.
+Cleanup is only performed for resources that opt in via the label euthanaisa.nais.io/enabled=true.
+When enabled, Euthanaisa also pushes metrics to Prometheus Pushgateway with the euthanaisa prefix.

 ## Features